FaithAlone.net

-In the Quran, we are given an account of Abraham rebuking idol worship, and then being delivered from fire that Pagans tried to burn him with:
+In the Quran, an account is given of Abraham rebuking idol worship, and then being delivered from fire that Pagans tried to burn him with:

 Surah 21:51-70